Josh Hawley: Affordable Care Act lawsuit

 In February 2018, Hawley joined 20 other Republican-led states in a lawsuit challenging the Affordable Care Act as unconstitutional.
 Though some argued the lawsuit would eliminate insurance protections for people with preexisting conditions, Hawley said he supported protections for preexisting conditions.
-In September 2018, amid criticism from Hawley's U.S. Senate opponent Claire McCaskill about the lawsuit's impact on preexisting conditions, Hawley's office said that he supported protections for individuals with preexisting conditions.
-Hawley later published an op-ed in the Springfield News-Leader explaining that he supported protecting those with preexisting conditions by creating a taxpayer subsidy to reimburse insurance companies for covering these high-cost patients.
-In December 2018, Judge Reed O'Connor ruled the entirety of the ACA unconstitutional, but on appeal, the Fifth Circuit did not agree that the entire law should be voided.
+In September 2018, amid criticism from Hawley's U.S. Senate opponent Claire McCaskill about the lawsuit's effect on coverage of preexisting conditions, Hawley's office said that he supported protections for individuals with preexisting conditions.
+Hawley later published an op-ed in the Springfield News-Leader, explaining that he supported protecting those with preexisting conditions by creating a taxpayer subsidy to reimburse insurance companies for covering these high-cost patients.

+In December 2018, Judge Reed O'Connor ruled the entirety of the ACA unconstitutional.
+On appeal, the Fifth Circuit did not agree that the entire law should be voided.

 Sentencing of Bobby Bostic

-In March 2018, Hawley defended the 1995 sentencing of Bobby Bostic, a Missouri man who had committed robbery and other crimes at the age of 16, to 241 years in prison.
-Bostic and the American Civil Liberties Union (ACLU) had attempted to appeal his sentence to the Supreme Court, saying it violated the court's ruling in Graham v.
+In March 2018, Hawley defended the 1995 sentencing of Bobby Bostic to 241 years in prison.
+Bostic had been 16 years old when he committed robbery and the other crimes for which he was later convicted and harshly sentenced.
+He and the American Civil Liberties Union (ACLU) had attempted to appeal his sentence to the U.S. Supreme Court, saying it violated the court's ruling in Graham v.
 Florida, which held that juveniles could not be sentenced to life imprisonment for charges lesser than homicide.

 In a Supreme Court filing, Hawley argued that Bostic's sentencing did not violate the constitutional ban on cruel and unusual punishment, and that Graham v.
-Florida only applied to a sentence for one crime.
-The judge who sentenced Bostic said she had come to believe the sentence was too harsh, and asked to join an amicus brief filed by 26 former judges, prosecutors and law enforcement officials.
-On April 24, the Supreme Court rejected Bostic's appeal.
+Florida applied only to a sentence for one crime.
+The judge who had sentenced Bostic said she had come to believe the sentence was too harsh, and asked to join an amicus brief filed by 26 former judges, prosecutors, and law enforcement officials.
+On April 24, 2018, the Supreme Court rejected Bostic's appeal.